control-me/control-me.github.io/docs/question-datatype.md

+---
+title: "Docs: Questions - ControlMe"
+---

 ## Question datatype

-two type of multifunctional ratings:
+Two type of multifunctional ratings:
 - rating all options is required
 - is not required, which means you can rate however many options you want, and you don't have to not rate all options

 Question type: rating or choice
 Question required: true or false